Rowing (sport): Weight

-At the collegiate level in the United States, the lightweight weight requirements can be different depending on competitive season.
-For fall regattas (typically head races), the lightweight cutoff for men is 165 lb and 135 lb for women.
-In the spring season (typically sprint races), the lightweight cutoff for men is 160 lb, with a boat average of 155 lb for the crew; for women, the lightweight cutoff is 130 lb.
+Different governing bodies may offer different weight requirements depending on the level or competitive season.
+For example, at the collegiate level in the United States, the lightweight cutoff in the fall season is 165 lb for men and 135 lb for women.
+For juniors in the United States, the lightweight cutoff is 150 lb for men and 130 lb for women.

-For juniors in the United States, the lightweight cutoff for men is 150 lb; for women, it is 130 lb.
-In the fall the weight limits are increased for women, with the cutoff being 135 lb.
+Similarly, in the UK there is no crew average for the winter season, and the cutoffs for individual rowers are 75 kg for men and 61.5 kg for women.

 Pararowing

 Oksana Masters & Rob Jones of the US in the mixed sculls (TA 2x) final at the Paralympics, London 2012.
 The rowers are fixed to the seat.

 Adaptive rowing is a special category of races for those with physical disabilities.
-Under World Rowing rules there are 5 boat classes for adaptive rowers; mixed (2 men and 2 women plus cox) PR3 (previously LTA – Legs, Trunk, Arms), mixed intellectual disability (2 men and 2 women plus cox) PR2 (previously TA – Trunk and Arms), mixed (1 man and 1 woman) TA (Trunk and Arms), and men's and women's PR1 (previously AS – Arms and Shoulders).
+Under World Rowing rules there are five boat classes for adaptive rowers; mixed (two men and two women plus cox) PR3 (previously LTA – Legs, Trunk, Arms), mixed intellectual disability (two men and two women plus cox) PR2 (previously TA – Trunk and Arms), mixed (1 man and 1 woman) TA (Trunk and Arms), and men's and women's PR1 (previously AS – Arms and Shoulders).
 Events are held at the World Rowing Championships and were also held at the 2008 Summer Paralympics.